Wealth management

 9. Make a Will

 We work closely with our legal team to ensure all clients have a valid, up-to-date Will in place, recording how you would like your assets, such as property, savings and investments, to be distributed when you die.
-If you die intestate (i.e., without a Will), your assets will be distributed according to intestacy law, a set of rules that dictates how assets should be dealt with in the absence of a Will.
-If you are not married to your partner, for example, they may find themselves unable to inherit.
+If you die intestate (i.e., without a Will), your assets will be distributed according to intestacy law, a set of rules that dictates how assets should be dealt with without a Will.
+If you are not married to your partner, for example, they may be unable to inherit.
 Having a Will also means you can plan to pass down your money in the most tax-efficient way possible.

 10. Seek professional financial advice

-There’s a great deal to consider when dealing effectively with your finances, so it’s no wonder that many people feel overwhelmed.
-Seeking professional financial advice will not only help you to manage your money better on a day-to-day basis, but can help you with life’s big financial decisions.
+There’s a great deal to consider when dealing effectively with your finances, so it’s no wonder many people feel overwhelmed.
+Seeking professional financial advice will help you manage your money better on a day-to-day basis and help you with life’s big financial decisions.
 Picking the best mortgage for your circumstances; putting in place adequate protection cover to keep your family safe; calculating the retirement income you’ll need and ensuring you have a solid plan in place to achieve it; helping you clear your debt and get your finances in better shape for the future… a financial adviser can help you achieve all of this and more.

-To get in touch with our financial specialists, please call 0808 231 1320 and we will be delighted to assist you.
+To contact our financial specialists, please call 0808 231 1320, and we will be delighted to assist you.

 Tees is here to help